syslabcom/slc.seminarportal/README.txt

 table with the rooms as the columns and the times of the speeches as the rows.

+To show a column with the speech times on the roster, make sure to check the box on the bottom of the seminar edit page.

 The following content types are available:

 * Seminar
     The Seminar is globally addable and contains all the seminar-related subobjets.

 * Speakers Folder
     The Speakers folder is automatically created whenever a seminar has been created.
 This folder's allowed content types are restricted to speakers only.

 * Speaker
     Every conference and seminar has people holding talks, making presentations